FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 ..
 R16

 LaTeX by default provides the verbatim environment to include pre-formatted text.
-You can try that out during the lab session.
+You may try this, during the lab session.
 We shall look at using the listings package, specifically meant for including code in our document.

 ..
 L16